Concerns and controversies at the 2010 Winter Olympics: Failure of ice resurfacers

 The men's 500 metres speed skating event was delayed for over an hour at the Richmond Olympic Oval when both ice resurfacers experienced mechanical failures and a third ice machine was unable to resurface the ice properly.
 At least one skater withdrew from the race because of the delay and other racers stated that the delay hurt their race times.

 Ice resurfacers at the games were supplied by Olympia, an official sponsor of the games.
 The Olympia Celletwi model is the first pollution-free, nickel-cadmium, battery-powered ice resurfacer and was selected as a part of the games "green" efforts.
 Following the failures, a traditional natural gas powered resurfacer built by Zamboni was brought in from Calgary.
 Organizers stated safety concerns for the decision.

 Ticketing

 About 28,000 tickets for spectator places along the slopes of a number of outside events were recalled for safety reasons; ticket holders were reimbursed but had difficulty or were not able to gain access to tickets at comparable prices to these events.
 Visitors were also upset by a twenty dollar charge to attend ceremonies to honour medal-winning athletes.
-Traditionally, these ceremonies had been free of charge.
+Traditionally, during the Games previous editions these ceremonies had been free of charge.
 Organizers also expressed concern about blocks of VIP tickets going unused leaving conspicuous empty seats at events.

 In May 2010, VANOC announced that 200 people had to be reimbursed due to alleged fraudulent ticket purchases by a group of Latvians in the province who used compromised credit card information.
 The cost to VANOC was estimated at $2 million.